gavinrozzi/grwebsite/content/home/about.md

 +++

-# About Gavin
+# About Gavin Rozzi
 Gavin Rozzi is an independent journalist who has created several successful local news websites and investigative journalism platforms serving the State of New Jersey.
-His website Ocean County Politics uncovered details about political leaders in Ocean County.
-JerseyLeaks, a whistleblowing platform that uses encryption to provide anonymity to sources.
-His latest website, OPRAmachine, is a statewide freedom of information portal that allows anybody to easily request public documents from state and local governmental agencies.
-It reduces duplicate requests and saves taxpayer resources by making its entire archive of public documents freely available to any member of the public.
+His website <a href="https://politicsoc.com/">Ocean County Politics</a> has been known for uncovering details about investigations of political leaders in Ocean County, NJ. <a href="https://jerseyleaks.org/">JerseyLeaks</a>, a whistleblowing platform that uses encryption to provide anonymity to sources.
+His latest website, <a href="https://opramachine.com/">OPRAmachine</a>, is a statewide freedom of information portal.
+The site, launched in October, 2017, allows anybody to easily request public documents from state and local governmental agencies.
+It reduces duplicate requests, saving taxpayer resources all while substantially increasing government transparency at no cost to government agencies by making its entire archive of public documents freely available online.